Titanium: Industrial

 Welded titanium pipe and process equipment (heat exchangers, tanks, process vessels, valves) are used in the chemical and petrochemical industries primarily for corrosion resistance.
 Specific alloys are used in oil and gas downhole applications and nickel hydrometallurgy for their high strength (e. g.: titanium beta C alloy), corrosion resistance, or both.
 The pulp and paper industry uses titanium in process equipment exposed to corrosive media, such as sodium hypochlorite or wet chlorine gas (in the bleachery).
-Other applications include ultrasonic welding, wave soldering, and sputtering targets.
+Titanium is also used in sputtering targets.

+Powdered titanium acts as a non-evaporative getter, and is one of several gas-reactive materials used to remove gases from ultra-high vacuum systems.
+This application manifested in titanium sublimation pumps first employed in 1961, though the metal was first used in vacuum systems to prevent chambers from oxidizing in a design created by Raymond Herb in 1953.

 Titanium tetrachloride (TiCl4), a colorless liquid, is important as an intermediate in the process of making TiO2 and is also used to produce the Ziegler–Natta catalyst.
 Titanium tetrachloride is also used to iridize glass and, because it fumes strongly in moist air, it is used to make smoke screens.
+In many industrial applications, titanium and its alloys can serve as a potential substitute for other metals, such as nickel, niobium, scandium, silver, tantalum, and tungsten.

 Consumer and architectural

 Titanium metal is used in automotive applications, particularly in automobile and motorcycle racing where low weight and high strength and rigidity are critical.
-The metal is generally too expensive for the general consumer market, though some late model Corvettes have been manufactured with titanium exhausts, and a Corvette Z06's LT4 supercharged engine uses lightweight, solid titanium intake valves for greater strength and resistance to heat.
+The metal is generally too expensive for the general consumer market, though some late model Corvettes have been manufactured with titanium exhausts.

 Titanium is used in many sporting goods: tennis rackets, golf clubs, lacrosse stick shafts; cricket, hockey, lacrosse, and football helmet grills, and bicycle frames and components.
 Although not a mainstream material for bicycle production, titanium bikes have been used by racing teams and adventure cyclists.

-Titanium alloys are used in spectacle frames that are rather expensive but highly durable, long lasting, light weight, and cause no skin allergies.
+Titanium is used in spectable frames, as it is durable and protect the lenses, though it may be less flexible than alternatives.
+Its biocompatibility is a potential benefit over other glasses frame materials.
 Titanium is a common material for backpacking cookware and eating utensils.
-Though more expensive than traditional steel or aluminium alternatives, titanium products can be significantly lighter without compromising strength.
 Titanium horseshoes are preferred to steel by farriers because they are lighter and more durable.
+Some upmarket lightweight and corrosion-resistant tools, such as shovels, knife handles and flashlights, are made of titanium or titanium alloys.